a rather longer post for me but I think you might find some of it interesting!!!

 I have the distinction of belonging to Helena’s group, She is the most common in Europe and the most successful and prolific, though I must confess I was hoping for something more exotic.
 Many people in Scotland, Ireland, Norway and down through western Europe owe their existence to Mother Helena and her peripatetic clan.
 Also many North Africans are in a subclad of H. I am a true daughter of Helena and a traveler too, whether by foot, car bus or train, I love it all.

-When the refined analysis of my saliva was finally tested I was not wanted in any police data bank, instead I was given a list of possible DNA matches, one of whom turned out to be my first cousin on the Scottish (and Irish of course) branch of my mother’s family as predicted.
+When the refined analysis of my saliva was finally tested I was not wanted in any police data bank, instead I was given a list of possible DNA matches, one of whom turned out to be my first cousin on the Highland Scottish and Irish of course branch of my mother’s family as predicted.
 Of course I already knew that, but the laboratory did not.
-Another surprise was discovering both a western European percentage (Saxons and Normans?) and a Scandinavian connection in the breakdown.
+Another surprise was discovering both a western European percentage and a Norwegian connection in the breakdown.
 I suppose it’s not surprising, considering that Vikings were the scourge of Scotland and Ireland’s coasts in the ninth century.
 Apparently they must have been the rock star bad boys of the day because it has been more recently thought that many local women probably paired up with them quite willingly.
 When they weren’t pillaging and raping mind you,they were farmers.
 The Orkneys and the Isle of Skye are rich in Norse history and still have the remains of their settlements.
-There are many places with Norse names such as Skibost on Skye (where I had dinner on several occasions) and a whiskey distillery called Taliskers.
+There are many places with Norse names such as Skeabost on Skye (where I had dinner on several occasions) and a whiskey distillery called Taliskers.

 But it was actually on Dad’s side that the biggest surprise came.
-Some cousins from his father’s family still live in southern Italy.
-The DNA showed mainly Italian Greek but Family Tree noted a fair percentage of North Africa and Asia Minor (not unusual in Southern Italians who also have a Greek connection and whose DNA is different from the Northerners).
+Some cousins from his family live in southern Italy.
+There is a percentage of Italian Greek but Family Tree also noted a percentage from North Africa and Asia Minor (not unusual in Southern Italians who also have a Greek connection and whose DNA is different from the Northerners).
 There was my own exotic!

 So that is why after years of ballet and violin lessons I had been drawn to the music and dance of distant Moroccan Berber cousins.
 On the downside, if you are a fair skinned Celt the sultry effect can easily be sabotaged by an unbidden pink flushing of exposed areas.(Each testing company has it’s own base groups of ethnicity for testing, so a lot can be “guesstimates” but if you have been able to do some of your own research into family history it can be used to corroborate.
 My cousin is the family historian on mom’s side.